Proofing Your Business’ Cloud Security for the New Digital Age

 ● Missing, lost, or accidentally deleted data

 Although the cloud has opened up outstanding operations and data storage capabilities for businesses, it has also opened up a world of new security concerns.
 Cyber threats are continually evolving, and cloud servers are a significant target for cybercriminals.
-When companies are aware of the risks facing their business, then they can build a cloud security strategy toprotect themselves from potential attacks.
+Fortunately, thanks to advances in security, cloud-based systems are more secure than ever, rivaling and even performing better than on-premise counterparts.

 A New Set of Skills for a New Age

 The unique nature of the cloud requires a different set of skills for maintaining cloud security than other parts of a business’ IT infrastructure.
-Cloud technology is now mainstream, and its prevalence means having highly-skilled personel to manage it ismore critical than ever.
+Cloud technology is now mainstream, and its prevalence means having highly-skilled personnel to manage it is more critical than ever.

 What sort of skills are needed?
 To implement comprehensive cloud security solutions, professionals should have knowledge of: